top of page

 By 1836, Stock had begun his long career as an itinerant artist, traveling through towns in western Massachusetts, northern Connecticut, Rhode Island, and New York.
 Although his permanent studio remained in Springfield, he spent months at a time in surrounding communities, painting portraits on commission in exchange for fees, lodging, or board.

 The family relationships further support this interpretation.
 Dr. Samuel Fisk Merrick had eleven children, yet none were named Roxanne.
 His son, Samuel Fisk Merrick Jr., however, did have a daughter named Roxanne, who would have been at least ten years old when Stock was active in Wilbraham.
 Since Dr. Merrick died in 1836 and his wife in 1835, it is likely that Stock stayed at the home of Samuel Jr., rather than at his father’s former residence.
-In this scenario, Stock painted a living portrait of Roxanne and used her as the model for a memorial image of Lydia, who had died several years earlier.
+In this scenario, Stock painted a living portrait of young Roxanne and used her as the model for a memorial image of Lydia, who had died several years earlier.

 The darker palette of these two portraits, compared with Stock’s later, brighter works, suggests that they were painted early in his career, before his style matured.
 Their present whereabouts remain uncertain.
 Given that the Springfield Museum holds a substantial collection of Stock’s paintings, it is possible that these Wilbraham portraits entered that collection, though no firm documentation has yet been found.